 Our culture is filled with images, TV shows, movies, songs, and other types of media that is hypersexual.
-We all know, sex sells.
+We all know that sex sells.
 The media creates great sexual expectations—ones that inaccurately portray real life and real sex with real people within a real relationship.
-And although our culture is bombarded with sex and sexual images, most people aren’t having much sex.
+Although our culture is bombarded with sex and sexual images, most people aren’t having much sex.
 Or if they are, most aren’t enjoying it.

 40 million couples in America are considered asexual—having sex 10 times or less in a year.
 Yes, a year.
 For those that are having sex, many are unhappy.
 In fact, it’s estimated that 52% of Americans report being unsatisfied with their sex lives.

 People are unhappy with their sex life for many reasons.
 Some of us know what we want but don’t know how to tell our partners.
 Some of us don’t know how to figure out what we want.
-Some of us are not connected with our partners outside the bedroom, so our sex life is merely a reflection of the lack of overall connection in the relationship.
+Sometimes we know what we want but don’t feel connected with our partners outside the bedroom – so our sex life is merely a reflection of the lack of overall connection in the relationship.

 If you want to improve your sex life, here are 10 questions you can discuss with your mate.
-Note: be sure to pick a time and place where you can have an open conversation without interruptions.
+Be sure to pick a time and place where you can have an open conversation without interruptions.

 - In your opinion, are we having sex enough?
-If not, what quantity of sex would make you happy?
+If not, how often would help you feel fulfilled?
 (Be realistic!)

-- Are there outside factors that are negatively impacting our sex life? (i.e., job stress, children, extended family demands, etc.) If so, are there ways for us to better manage those outside factors?
+- Are there outside factors negatively impacting our sex life?
+Examples might include job stress, children, extended family demands, etc. If so, how can we better manage those outside factors?

 - On a scale of 1-10 (10 being amazing and 1 being downright pitiful), how do you feel about the current quality of our sex life?

 - Where would you like the quality of our sex life to be on the scale between 1-10?
-What’s one thing we could do that would increase your score one point? (i.e., from a 7 to an 8)
+What’s one thing we could do to increase the score one point? (e.g., from a 7 to an 8)